NVIDIA-Merlin/HugeCTR/tutorial/triton_tf_deploy/README.md

 docker run --rm -it -v /absolute/path/to/client/examples:/client/examples nvcr.io/nvidia/tritonserver:20.09-py3-clientsdk
 ```

 We provide two python examples, i.e., `hugectr_tf_criteo_client.py` and  `hugectr_tf_dcn_client.py`, based on Python client libraries of Triton to send inference request and receiving response.
 You should create a folder on the clinet for these examples and mount the directory `/absolute/path/to/client/examples` into the container.
-Remember to modify the IP address in the scripts according to the running Triton server to succesfully make inference requests:
+Remember to modify the IP address in the scripts according to the running Triton server to successfully make inference requests:
 ```bash
 root@3e84dc39688f:/client/examples# python3 hugectr_tf_criteo_client.py
 INPUT0: [      2     365    5840    8106   11025  144676  150012  151981  152540